 - Needless risk-taking affecting company

 While employers can’t necessarily stop employees from making bad decisions while they’re not at work, it’s important to note that there are options.
-Utilizing drug screening during the hiring process and or throughout employment can significantly reduce the likelihood of workplace substance abuse.
+Utilizing drug screenings during the hiring process and or throughout employment can significantly reduce the likelihood of workplace substance abuse.
 Drug screenings can mitigate your company’s liability for issues caused by this abuse, and they help keep employees accountable for their actions.
 Most importantly though, drug screening can help ensure a safe workplace environment for all employees.